 In our data funnels, we were seeing teachers drop like flies – our North Star metric (teachers who have taught at least one ‘real lesson’ (at least 2 students for least 10 minutes) within a month of sign-up) was around 1.1%.
 But the nature of these problems meant they were largely out of our control.
 Or were they?

 We took a step back.
 We knew that we’d created a fundamental flaw in our product by forcing teachers to enrol all of their students, and then expecting each student to log in every time they used it.
 Given that EF Class does not have the same model as tools like Google Classroom, but is instead used sporadically throughout the term, this felt like a massive own goal.

 “Can’t we just get rid of student enrolment?” was almost certainly first uttered by an EF Class employee holding a beer, exasperated after a day of observing lessons where students will do anything they can to avoid learning.

 To give you an idea of what teachers are up against, we’ve seen kids yeet their laptops five feet into the air, only to slam them as hard as they can into their desks upon landing, not unlike Kevin Nash delivering the ‘Jackknife Powerbomb’ to defeat Booker T in what would be his last World Championship Wrestling title win.
 We saw that particular move spiral into a laptop throwing competition between three of the more unruly kids.
-So yeah, high school classrooms are insane these days.
+So yeah, high school classrooms are wild these days.
 ‘Forgetting’ their login credentials, or feigning tech issues is second nature to these kids.